Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Simulation Study

-Our simulation study enforces 50\% of the voxels as active on the right side of an image for the covariate sex and 25\% of the voxels as active within the lower left quadrant of an image.
+Our simulation study enforces 50\% of the voxels as active on the right side of an image for the covariate sex.
 Hence, by knowing the true location of the effect, we can evaluate the quality of the inference results of BLESS compared to BSGLMM and Firth regression.
-Effect detection for BLESS is determined by utilizing the binary latent variables $\bm{\hat{\gamma}}$, marking voxels $s_j$ significant if $P(\gamma_p(s_j) = 1 | \bm{y}) > 0.5$.
-For BSGLMM and Firth regression we acquire test statistics $t = \frac{\hat{\beta}}{\sigma_{\hat{\beta}}}$ and threshold them at a significance level of 5\%.
-It should be noted that the latter approaches requires a multiple testing adjustment where the mass-univariate approach in particular ignores any form of spatial dependence.
-Hence, the p-values are adjusted via a Benjamini-Hochberg procedure \citep{benjamini1995}.
+Effect detection for BLESS is determined by utilizing the latent variables $\bm{\hat{\gamma}}$, marking voxels~$s_j$ significant if $P(\gamma_p(s_j) = 1 | \bm{y}) > 0.5$.
+For BSGLMM and Firth regression we acquire test statistics $t = \hat{\beta} / \sigma_{\hat{\beta}}$ and threshold them at a significance level of 5\%.
+We perform a multiple testing adjustment via a Benjamini-Hochberg procedure \citep{benjamini1995}.

 All methods have comparable results with respect to their performance in parameter estimation and prediction.
-However, the evaluation of the inference results in Figure \ref{fig: inference_sim_study_bless} showcases that the Bayesian spatial model BSGLMM has a particularly high number of false positives and hence an incredibly low level of specificity compared to the other methods BLESS-VI and Firth regression.
+However, the evaluation of the inference results in Figure \ref{fig: inference_sim_study_bless} showcases that the Bayesian spatial model BSGLMM has a particularly high number of false positives and hence a very low level of specificity compared to the other methods.
 BLESS's key advantage is therefore shown by comparable levels of sensitivity and high values of specificity for all configurations of sample size and base rate intensity.
-We note that we see even more pronounced results in favor of BLESS compared to the other methods for lower sizes of effect (group effect at 25\% of the image) which can be found in the supplementary materials in Section 7.